Back

 Network modeling

-When modeling involves representing networks (Electricity, HVAC, Plumbing or SSI), they are mostly represented in LOD 200 or LOD 300, and rarely in LOD 400.
+When modeling involves representing networks (Electricity, HVAC, Plumbing or SSI), they are mostly represented at LOD 200 or LOD 300, and rarely at LOD 400.

 At LOD 200, only the simple volume footprint of the installations will be represented, with a straight neck-to-neck alignment between two devices: by taking a single, straight section from the beginning to the end of the network.